 Developing a Growth Mindset

-Dweck offers a several suggestions for moving from a fixed to a growth mindset.
+Dweck offers several suggestions for moving from a fixed to a growth mindset.
 At the heart of her recommendations is the need to increase awareness around the messages we give ourselves.

 Being in tune with your inner monologue can heighten awareness when fixed messages such as “Are you sure you can do it?
 Maybe you don’t have the talent.” creep into our psyche.
 Or, when facing a challenge, “What if you fail?
 Everyone will know you’re a failure.”
 Recognizing these messages as counterproductive will help you see failure is an opportunity to grow.